 As you get ready for your cruise, know that your cruise line can help you with any special needs.
 Do you need a wheelchair?
 If you use a CPAP machine, the cruise line can provide distilled water and an approved extension cord, if needed.
 Do you have a dietary allergy?
 Are you traveling during a special occasion like a birthday, anniversary, honeymoon, or sailing with a group celebrating something such as a family reunion?

-Your cruise line can help you with these kinds of needs, but advance notice of your need is typically required well before your cruise.
+Your cruise line is able to help you with these kinds of needs but advance notice of your needsis typically required well in advance of your cruise.
 Check your cruise line’s website for assistance and look for any set deadlines that the cruise line has for helping you as you make these special arrangements.
 Often, you can alert the cruise line directly or your travel professional can help you with your planning.

 Download your cruise line’s app

 Before leaving for your trip, your cruise line’s app can help you to make reservations for excursions, specialty meals, and shows.
-Of course, in the days of COVID, the app is very helpful with uploading important documents like your vaccination documents, COVID test results, and Passport information that you will need at embarkation.
-The app will also make your Sea Pass easily available.
+The app is very helpful with uploading important document prior to your cruise.

 Once onboard, your cruise line app works for free through the ship’s Wi-Fi.
 The app provides a calendar so you can keep track of all reservations and excursions that you have planned.
 The app is helpful on board and provides easy ways to cancel and adjust reservations if you need to.